From the Archive

 Reduce, Reuse, Recycle – almost everyone was introduced to the 3Rs in nursery and primary school.
 It’s now automatic to use a recycling bin for a bottle or a can; but how eco-friendly is your lifestyle?
 Do you turn off the water while you brush your teeth?
 Unplug all electronic gadgets when they are not being used?
 Use a water filter instead of buying bottled water?
 Use the best types of energy saving lightbulbs?
 Walk or cycle instead of taking the bus or the taxi of mum and dad?
 Print out only the minimum needed on paper and recycle the paper you do use?
 Use rags of old t-shirts etc for cleaning with green friendly cleaning products instead of paper kitchen towel?
 Check out your carbon footprint and buy locally?
 Small changes in habits mean that you don’t have to be an eco-warrior to help the environment.

-Did You Take Part in the Plastic Challenge in June 2017?
+Did You Take Part in the June Plastic Challenge?

 Did you even hear about it?
 Did you know that up to 12.7 million tonnes of plastic enters our seas every year?
 There is so much rubbish entering the environment that it is estimated that by 2050, without intervention, there may be more plastic in the oceans than fish.
-June saw a challenge by the Marine Conservation Society; to give up single-use plastic for a day, or a week, or even the whole month.
+In June the Marine Conservation Society challenges everyone to give up single-use plastic for a day, or a week, or even the whole month.
 Not as easy as it sounds.
-Look at all the packaging that comes with a product: food on plastic trays covered in clingfilm; bags of ready-packed fruit and vegetables; toiletries in plastic bottles; ready meals for the microwave.
-[Editor’s note: the challenge is taking place in July in 2018 https://www.mcsuk.org/plastic-challenge ]
+Look at all the packaging that comes with a product: food on plastic trays covered in clingfilm; bags of ready-packed fruit and vegetables; toiletries in plastic bottles; ready meals for the microwave. https://www.mcsuk.org/what-you-can-do/ocean-friendly-living/reducing-your-plastic-footprint/plastic-challenge/

 And then there is the hidden plastic.
 Did you realise if you had a cup of tea this morning it probably used a teabag that contains plastic?
 Did you use a face scrub?
 Microbeads, (tiny particles of plastic) have been added to some cosmetic products, like face scrubs.
 These microbeads flow down the sink pipes into the sewers, water treatment plants can’t filter out something that small so they continue into the ocean where sea creatures eat them; we then eat the sea creatures.
 Although the problem with microbeads has been recognised, and usage bans are starting to be implemented around the world, another source of microplastic comes in the form of microfibres. https://www.youtube.com/watch?v=BqkekY5t7KY